qbead/qbeadWebsite/content/book/vectors.md

 :::

-Universally, in every human endeavor, doodling has been a crucial tool in our development as a technological civilization.
-Many great inventions, many ideas that have changed the world, were born out of a lively conversation and scribble on a napkin.
-The process of rendering our thoughts in drawings allows us to more clearly communicate and, even more importantly, it helps us clarify and better understand our own thoughts.
+Creating a sketch is often the first step in solving a problem, whether creating a new technology or solving a problem in math class.
+This process can first help us better understand our own thoughts.
+Then, if we want to share our idea with someone else, the drawing can help us communicate it more clearly.

-Throughout science, the most important doodle is the arrow.
+One of the most important elements of many scientific sketches is the arrow.
-We use arrows to denote directions, positions, orientations, flows, motions, tensions, and a myriad other properties and phenomena.
+We use arrows to denote directions, positions, orientations, motions, and a myriad other scientific phenomena.
-We use longer arrows to denote faster movement or larger displacement or more intense tension.
-And we orient the arrows differently, to denote different relative orientations.

-We can start using numbers to describe these arrows, an important step if we want to use them for specific scientific purposes.
-In this lesson, we will explain how to formalize these arrows and use them to describe real life phenomena.
-But first, as with any other scientific concept, it is important to understand the soul of the arrow, and to distill its essence.
-Essentially, we must begin by doodling with arrows.
+When arrows are used by scientists to describe these real life phenomena, numbers are essential for further specifying what the arrow represents.
+By the end of the lesson, you will use arrows in just this way to describe scientific phenomena like velocity and acceleration.
+First, we will introduce the scientific term for these arrows and use drawing to understand their essence.

-## Using Arrows
+## Using Vectors

 The arrows we have been discussing are called "vectors."
 Knowing the special name for important concepts is always useful.